Week Three: Smoky Mountains

-We woke up at the crack of dawn this morning to hike out to Clingmans Dome for sunrise.
-Idea courtesy of Aquaman.
+We woke up at the crack of dawn this morning to hike out to Clingman’s Dome for sunrise.
 Schmutz and I hiked together in the dark and the whole time I was planning what food I would eat at the top.
-There was frost everywhere, which made the ground glittery.
+There was frost everywhere which made the ground glittery.
 We got to the tower not long after Aquaman did but still way too early.
-Recap arrived, then Falcon, and a couple of other people joined us at the top.
+Recap arrived, then Falcon, and a couple other people joined us at the top.
 We were huddled under a quilt for most of the morning.
 Sunrise was incredible and well worth the wait.
-Took our 200-mile mark picture at the bottom of the tower.
+Took our 200 mile mark picture at the bottom of the tower.
 Newfound Gap was jarring due to the sheer mass of people.
 Rode into Gatlinburg and was uncomfortable the entire time I was there.
 On the plus side, I packed out some moonshine for that night on trail.
-Before we started up trail, I experienced some annoying sexism when people assumed I wasn’t thru-hiking but all my male friends were.
-We stayed at nearby shelter, which had great views of the sunset.
+Before we started up trail, I experienced some annoying sexism, got really upset with tourists sticking Go Pros in our faces, and taking unwanted photos of us.
+We stayed at nearby shelter which had great views of the sunset.

 Day 19: 20.3

-Made breakfast to a beautiful sunrise out front of our shelter and oh my goodness I hiked 20 miles today.
-I bit the bullet and bought Guthook before I started because I knew I’d be wanting some motivational countdown-type shenanigans for my longest day yet.
+Made breakfast to a beautiful sunrise out front of our shelter &…..
+OH MY GOODNESS I HIKED TWENTY MILES TODAY.
+I bit the bullet and bought Guthook before I started because I knew I’d be wanting some motivational countdown type shenanigans for my longest day yet.
 There were some incredible views.
 First of the day was Charlie’s Bunion and the rest I don’t think had actual names.
-They’re on Guthook as a little photo stamp.
-Finished the day strong, getting to Cosby Knob Shelter.
+They’re on Guthook as a little photo stamp!
+Finished the day strong getting to Cosby Knob Shelter.
 I was pretty proud that I didn’t get there last as I had originally expected to.
-Tonight was our last night in the Smokies.
+Tonight was my last night in the Smokey’s.
 Schmutz, Aquaman, and I joked how we won’t be able to sleep without the other right next to us.
-It’s been the bonding experience of a lifetime.
+It’s been a bonding experience.

 Day 20: 10.4

-It’s our last day in the Smokies and I’m sad but excited to move on.
+Day 20: It’s our last day in the Smokey’s and I’m sad but excited to move on.
 Schmutz and I hiked all morning together.
 We went off trail to visit the Mount Cammerer fire tower and it was well worth the extra blue blaze mileage.
 We deposited our permits into a box and thought that we were almost at Standing Bear.
 Alas, we SO were not.
 We crossed a highway and found Aquaman sitting at the bottom of some pretty daunting stairs.
-Hiked into Standing Bear to find it very similar to the Splash Mountain ride at Disney World.
+Hiked into Standing Bear to find it very similar to the Splash Mountain story.
 No one and everyone was in charge.
-This guy cooked up pulled pork sandwiches, beans, and a salad for lunch, I scarfed it down after adding as much lettuce, tomato, and onion as I could get my hands on.
-I was having a bit of a weird feeling about hiking on so I stayed behind to wait for McFly to arrive.
-We camped downstream of Standing Bear.
+This guy cooked up pulled pork sandwiches, beans, and a salad for lunch!
+I scarfed it down after adding as much lettuce, tomato, and onion as I could get my hands on.
+I felt weird hiking on with the guys so I stayed behind to wait for McFly to arrive.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!